rd-alliance/metadata-catalog-v2/INSTALLATION.md

 This will add some detail to the warning message and remove it once the specified time has passed.

+If your holding page (`/srv/rdamsc/maintenance.html` in the above settings) displays a date, update it to reflect the start and end dates you just set.

 Force a reload of the application for these settings to take effect by doing *one* of the following: